luloxi/PunkSociety/README.md

 - Option to customize profile appearance (colors, shape of profile picture, etc)
 - **Profile creation with web2.5 login** (Twitter, Instagram, Google, etc).
 Linked wallet could be with account abstraction or creating a wallet from scratch, TBD
 - **Notification system** for increasing engagement (customizable and ideally with email or mobile notifications)
-- **Direct Messaging system** for artists and collectors
+- **Direct Messaging system** for users and collectors
 - Ability to **make your own group/community**
-- **Educational Content**: Make an interactive way to step-by-step user onboarding flow, and/or video material explaining the use of the platform, especially for artists or collectors who may be unfamiliar with Web3 concepts, NFT minting, and/or royalties to improve user adoption.
+- **Educational Content**: Make an interactive way to step-by-step user onboarding flow, and/or video material explaining the use of the platform, especially for users or collectors who may be unfamiliar with Web3 concepts, NFT minting, and/or royalties to improve user adoption.